learn-co-curriculum/phase-0-pac-2-default-sequence-and-comments/README.md

 All the boys and girls
 Joy to you and me
 ```

-As a rule of thumb, try to comment out from the beginning of the line to the
-end.
-As you get more comfortable with Ruby, you might find clever ways to use
-comments, but best keep things simple now.

 Here's a more complex example of us commenting out code.